-It’s a tall order to tempt little eyes away from that phone, iPad, PlayStation, Xbox, Switch or Netflix … Here are seven IRL projects to keep kids entertained and screen-time in check.
-The only time you’ll be online is when you order them!
+It’s a tall order to tempt little eyes away from video games and various TV streams.
+Here are some IRL projects to keep kids entertained and screen-time in check.

 If you’ve got a garden, it’s a great time to go outside and get those hands dirty.
 Have a bug-finding competition.
-Hang one of Spotty Dot’s new bee and bug hotels and watch critters come to stay.
+Hang one of Spotty Dot’s bee and bug hotels and watch critters come to stay.
 A win-win for curious kids and native bees.
 Pick and press flowers.
 Come back a week later to find the fresh blooms transformed.
 Then make cards and artworks with your dried creations.
 No garden?
-No worries, grow a crystal garden and watch it change day-to-day.
+No worries, make a peppermint treehouse for mini indoor greenery.

 If your little mates have earnt some online time, take them to the NGV.
 There’s interactive activities, a stop motion animation iPad app and a series of online drawing classes.
 Older kids can access Top Arts resources, including an online tour guided by David Menzies, or see how science and art collide with the Digital Creatives series.
 Teachers and school staff, listen up: you can now book a virtual NGV excursion online.

 Please note that due to current circumstances, businesses may close, change their offerings or run out of stock at short notice.
 Check with individual stores for more information.